grggls/kind-pulumi/README.md

-# Pulumi Kind Cluster with Istio, Backstage, Grafana, and Eclipse Ditto
+# Pulumi Kind Cluster with Istio, Backstage, Grafana, and Eclipse Hono

 This project provisions a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/) and configures it with:

 - **Istio** – for service mesh, traffic management, and observability
 - **Backstage** – as a developer portal and service catalog
 - **Grafana** – for monitoring and observability dashboards
-- **Eclipse Ditto** – as an open-source IoT framework to simulate and manage digital twins
+- **Eclipse Hono** – a messaging framework for scalable IoT device communication

 Provisioning and deployment are managed using [Pulumi](https://www.pulumi.com/) with the Python SDK.